nickyiliwang0000/h/css/grid-systems.md

 Within the development world, CSS frameworks exist to help members of the community prototype and design quickly.
 Two of the most popular frameworks that exist are [Bootstrap](http://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/).

-While HackerYou doesn't go into detail with these framework grids, it's important to note that you **already know how to use them**.
+While Juno doesn't go into detail with these framework grids, it's important to note that you **already know how to use them**.
 The frameworks are a collection of pre-written CSS that you apply through the use of HTML and classes.